usefulstuffs/WAC-on-DC/README.md

 Once it is done, you can try WAC on DC!

-## Patched previous versions
+## Patched stable versions

-Old Windows Admin Center with patched for installation on Domain Controller can be access from [here](https://github.com/shiroinekotfs/WAC-on-DC/tree/master/.previous-version).
+Stable Windows Admin Center with patchs for installation on Domain Controller can be access from [here](https://github.com/usefulstuffs/WAC-on-DC/releases).

-> Note
->
-> Please download both `.cab` and `.msi` with it.